Gaussian and bootstrap approximations for functional principal component regression: Introduction

 \subsection{Challenges}

 Despite its popularity and practical value, statistical inference based on the FPCR estimator remains challenging, primarily because its limiting distribution is degenerate.
-In a landmark result, \cite{CMS07} showed that, upon \textit{any scalar scaling}, the estimator $\hat{\beta}_J$ fail to satisfy a central limit theorem (CLT).
+In a landmark result, \cite{CMS07} showed that, upon \textit{any scalar scaling}, the estimator $\hat{\beta}_J$ fails to satisfy a central limit theorem (CLT).
 More precisely, for any increasing sequence $\{a_n\}$ of positive real numbers, the asymptotic distribution of $a_n(\hat{\beta}_J-\beta)$ is necessarily degenerate.
 This phenomenon has serious implications for inference; for instance, it prevents the construction of meaningful confidence regions for $\beta$ \citep{CR18}.
-This difficulty arises, because the entire function space $\HH$ is too rich, yet the FPCR estimator still targets the slope parameter $\beta$ lying in this infinite-dimensional space $\HH$.
+This difficulty arises, because the entire function space $\HH$ is too rich, yet the FPCR estimator still targets the slope parameter $\beta$ lying in this infinite-dimensional space $\HH$ through pseudo-inversion of the covariance operator.
+Thus, the degeneracy of the limiting distribution of $\hat{\beta}_J$ is closely tied to the ill-posed inverse nature of the problem.
 As a consequence, bootstrap developments for $\hat{\beta}_J$ could be meaningless in functional regression models.

 This challenge is unique to settings where the regressor lies in an infinite-dimensional space; for finite-dimensional linear regression, CLTs \citep[Example~2.28]{vaart98} and bootstrap theory \citep{free81,Eck18} were well-established in different ways; even in high-dimensional regression models, where the dimension diverges with the sample size, this pathological behavior does not arise \citep{KF00,CL11, DBZ17, CKR23, LS26}.
 Consequently, within functional regression, it has long been accepted that the FPCR estimator is unsuitable for direct statistical inference.
-Existing work has therefore circumvented this issue by (i) focusing on inference for the mean response at a new functional regressor rather than for the slope function itself \citep{CMS07, YDN23RB}, (ii) restricting the parameter space to a considerably smaller subset of $\HH$ \citep{SC15,DT24}, or (iii) still targeting the full slope function but relying on central limit theorems for lower-dimensional summaries such as quadratic forms \citep{KSM16}, the squared norm \citep{KDD22}, or extrema of the estimated coefficients \citep{LL25}.
+Existing work has therefore circumvented this issue by (i) focusing on inference for the mean response at a new functional regressor rather than for the slope function itself \citep{CMS07, YDN23RB}, (ii) restricting the parameter space to a considerably smaller subset of $\HH$ \citep{SC15,DT24}, or (iii) still targeting the full slope function but relying on CLTs for lower-dimensional summaries such as quadratic forms \citep{KSM16}, the squared norm \citep{KDD22}, or extrema of the estimated coefficients \citep{LL25}.